derekrsargent/react-native-with-plaid/backend/README.md

 The backend for react-native-with-plaid.

-All implementations of Plaid created after July 23, 2020 will use a link_token instead of a public_key.
+All implementations of Plaid created after July 23, 2020 use a `link_token` instead of a `public_key`.

 ## How to run